‘Starfield’: Todd Howard discusses Bethesda’s new space-based RPG

 The initial idea for “Starfield” may well have begun when Howard was a teen trying to make games on his Apple II computer.
 He got as far as creating characters and a title screen for his own interplanetary game when the computer ran out of memory.

 Bethesda has created space-oriented fiction at various times during its existence, Howard recalled.
 “Believe it or not, Bethesda long ago had the rights to ‘Traveler,’ when I first started in [19]94.
 They quickly went away,” he said.
-“There’s a game we put out called ‘XCar: Experimental Racing’ that was part of this ‘Traveler’ game.
+“There’s a game we put out called ‘Delta V’ that was part of this ‘Traveler’ game.
 It ended up not really going anywhere.
 There was going to be a space game called ‘The 10th Planet’ in 1997.
 We actually had the ‘Star Trek’ rights at one point and made some games [in the 2000s].
 I pitched a ‘Star Trek’ RPG at the time, which obviously we didn’t do.”

 Howard remembered when “Morrowind" was popular and Bethesda was looking at next big things, he really wanted to do "post-apocalyptic, and that’s when we were able to acquire ‘Fallout’ [from Interplay].”
 A purely science-fiction game like “Starfield” took longer to come about, Howard said, because of the technical resources it demanded.